Pohang Gyeongju Airport: History

+Military

-Korean war
+Pre-Korean war

 In early July 1950 Pohang airfield was identified as a potential base for USAF operations.
 On 7 July, Brigadier-General Timberlake deputy-commander of the Fifth Air Force ordered the development of the base.
 Company A 802nd Engineer Aviation Battalion landed at Pohang and began improving the airfield on 12 July by added a 500 ft PSP extension and building hardstands for 27 F-51 Mustangs.
 The airfield was designated by the USAF as K-3.

-Troops of the Korean People's Army (KPA) 12th Division infiltrated the Pohang area in early August and made guerilla attacks against the airfield.
+Troops of the Korean People's Army (KPA) 12th Division infiltrated the Pohang area in early August and made guerrilla attacks against the airfield.
 By 12 August KPA troops entered Pohang and so on 13 August the 35th Fighter-Interceptor Group evacuated to Tsuiki Air Field in Japan.
-ROK and U.S. forces routed the KPA several days later, but the continued presence of guerilla units mitigated against an early return to the base.
+ROK and U.S. forces routed the KPA several days later, but the continued presence of guerrilla units mitigated against an early return to the base.

 USAF units based there from July–August 1950 included: